 My web-developer | graphic artist “child”

-He believes that, as a creator, he is free to do as he wishes, that he has free rein, and knows better than I do about what is right (we’re talking book cover … ri-ght), while I know that the customer (me in this case) is always right.
-It is why I created a website and now the blog — but there are so many parts to those that once I figured out, it was ‘just’ composing.
+He believes that, as a creator, he is free to do as he wishes, that he has free rein, and knows better than I do about what is right (we’re talking book cover … ri-ght …), while I know that the customer (me in this case) is always right.
+It is why I created a website and now the blog on my own — but there are so many parts to those that once I figured out, it was ‘just’ composing.
 A book cover is simple in that it has few requirements but

 does so much in, what, two seconds, three?